Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Overview

 The approach is to build an `expert` and use it to collect data.
-Collected data are pairs `<observation, action>` used to train a neural network and build a model to predict which action to take.
+Collected data are pairs `<observation, action>` used to train a neural network.

-The `expert`, at each step, produces a prediction tree and takes the action that maximize the reward.
+The `expert`, at each step, computes a prediction tree and uses information from the simulated environment (e.g distance from the center of the lane) to calculate the reward of each action.
+Then, it takes the action that maximize the reward (check the [expert.py](learning/expert.py) file for more info).

 You can see here below the `expert` running:
 <img width="350" height="350" src="gifs/topview.gif">

 Trough this tutorial you will: